YetOpen/certbot-zimbra/README.md

 ### Manual certificate request example

-Say you have apache in front of zimbra (or listening on port 80 only) just run certbot by hand with appropriate options to request the certificate for apache, and when done run
+Say you have Apache in front of Zimbra (or listening on port 80 only) just run Certbot by hand with appropriate options to request the certificate for Apache, and when done run
 ```
 /usr/local/bin/certbot_zimbra.sh --deploy-only
 ```
-so that it will deploy the certificate in zimbra.
+so that it will deploy the certificate in Zimbra.

 Set up renewal as above, but without `--pre-hook`.